 Students are not allowed to chew gum at any location on the school campus.
 Students who bring their lunch from home may have candy as part of their lunch (only in the lunchroom and only during their regular lunch period).
-Students will not be allowed to buy, sell, or trade gum, candy or drinks at school or on the school bus unless authorized by the principal or a PTO function.
+Students will not be allowed to buy, sell, or trade gum, candy or drinks at school or on the school bus unless authorized by the principal or a PTO function and follows the School Nutrition Guidelines.